LaDawson/full-stack-project/README.md

 turned DEBUG off so that no information is leaked.
 All of the environment variables such as secret keys are removed from the code, then changed and instead stored as a variable on Heroku.
 This is so that people cannot see the keys and values for objects that might compromise security within the site/payment systems.
+The development and deployed versions also have different locations for the static and media files.
+In development they are all stored by sqlite3 where as the deployed version has to retrieve the files from an AWS bucket which hosts the files.

 ## Deployment Process (GitHub):